larrybohn/kube-test-assignment/README.md

 4. Set up an Azure DevOps account with connections to this repository, Azure subscription and ACR

 5. Run the pipeline.
 Use `Simulate Failure` parameter to simulate app freezing before starting listening on the port, if needed.
+When failure simulation is disabled, the app still has a 15-second sleep before listening on the port so that the `Check helm is deployed and port is open` step can perform a few checks.

 ## API